 Getting to this town might not always be easy to reach, especially by train (if coming from Germany).
-So, thankfully, we drove our new car.
+So, thankfully, we drove our new car, making it for one of our favorite day trips from Munich!
 Once reaching the outskirts of the town, you will be directed to different parking centers around the town, as you are not allowed to drive in the actual town unless you have special privileges.
 I highly suggest parking in P1, as it is the closest and is only 400m from the entrance of the town center.
 Once you park, you’ll walk a few minutes before you have to walk under the Clock Bridge and walk over a small wooden bridge into the old town.

-Immediately, we were greeted by the beautiful, light blue and white arcaded bridge which links the Krumlov Castle with the Castle Theater.
+Immediately, we were greeted by the beautiful, light blue and white arcaded bridge which links the Krumlov Castle with the Castle Theater, one of the main sights to see in Cesky Krumlov.
 Called the “Cloak Bridge” it derives its name from the fortifications which used to protect the western side of the castle.
 It was rude to take guests outside when walking to the Castle Theater, therefore they built a covered bridge which dates back to 1777.
 They say you should walk under the bridge quietly, otherwise it’s bad luck.
 We would later get to walk over this during our tour.
 The view from above is also not too shabby.

 For the first time, we finally managed to do a Free Walking Tour.
 We had a fantastic tour guide named Ondřej (Andrew).
 He was very knowledgeable about the history of the town and knew lots of little legends and funny jokes.